 Video Detection and Classification of Pedestrian Events at Roundabouts and Crosswalks

-Principal Investigator(s):Vassilios Morellas, Research Associate Professor, Electrical and Computer Engineering
+Principal Investigator(s):Vassilios Morellas, Research Professor, Electrical and Computer Engineering

 Utilization of roundabout intersections has grown substantially in the US; approximately a 10-fold increase has occurred over the last decade.
 Recent studies concluded significant reduction in vehicular and pedestrian crashes over their typical 4-legged intersection counterparts.
 They cost less to build and maintain than a signalized intersection because infrastructure to support and operate traffic signals is rarely used or required.
 However, other recent studies have elucidated pedestrian crossing risks.
 In order to address safety concerns, an appropriate diagnosis of these facilities is needed to understand if, and how, different factors contribute to crash risk.
 A well-established technique for studying pedestrian safety is based on reducing data from video-based in-situ observation.
 At present, there is no widely available, portable, 'turn-key' tool to automate extraction of these events from video recordings.